 Dimensions (cm): Length = 24, Width = 11.3, Height = 23

 The artifact is an art object constructed like goose decoys traditionally used to lure geese into landing by Cree hunters in the James Bay region.

 Excellent: The goose is in excellent condition.
 A small number of twigs have been broken on the right and left sides of the body of the goose.

 Date of Manufacture: 1985

 According to accompanying documentation, the goose was purchased in 1985 or shortly thereafter by the David Dunlap Observatory, possibly alongside another piece of art (now in the University of Toronto art collection).
+Photos of the Observatory library taken in the 2000s show it sitting on the left-hand side of the fireplace mantelpiece.
 It was moved from the David Dunlap Observatory in Richmond Hill in 2009, upon the sale of the observatory.
 It was stored at the Department of Astronomy and Astrophysics until 2017, when it was moved to a new storage location in McLennan Physical Laboratories.